 • Place Étoile (8th arr, near the Champs Élysées/Friedland Avenue intersection)

-Many of the public menorah lightings for Hanukkah in Paris are sponsored by Chabad, an Orthodox Jewish Hasidic movement.
-Check their website to confirm dates, times, and locations.
+Many of the public menorah lightings for Hanukkah in Paris and nearby suburbs are sponsored by Chabad, an Orthodox Jewish Hasidic movement.
+Check their website to confirm dates, times, and find more locations.

 Why Is Hanukkah Celebrated?